operator-framework/rukpak/docs/bundle-immutability.md

    different commit
 3. Doing something to cause the Bundle's unpack pod to be re-created (for example, deleting the unpack pod)

 If a user performs these steps, the new content from step 2 will be unpacked as a result of step 3.
-The BundleInstance would notice the changes, and pivot to the newer version of the content.
+The BundleDeployment would notice the changes, and pivot to the newer version of the content.

 This is similar to pod behavior, where one of the pod's container images uses a tag, the tag is moved to a different